-Current service costs and net interest costs on the defined benefit obligation are recognized as benefit expense in earnings or loss.
+Current service costs and net interest costs on the defined benefit obligation are recognized as benefit expense in net earnings or loss.

 Past service costs on change in the defined benefit obligation resulting from a plan amendment or curtailment are recognized as expense in the period the amendments or curtailment occurs.
-Gain or loss on settlement is recognized when the settlement occurs.
+Gains or losses on settlements are recognized when the settlement occurs.